 Few could have predicted the phenomenal success of Deadpool, the 2016 movie based on Marvel Comics’ mouthy mercenary that turned some early positive buzz into the biggest opening weekend of all time for an R-rated film.
-Deadpool 2 hits theaters this year, and the latest trailer features the debut of the title character’s all-new mutant team, X-Force.
+Deadpool 2 hits theaters in just a few weeks, and that means it’s only a matter of time before spoilers hitting the internet — though it looks like Deadpool himself is taking measures to prevent them.

 Set to be directed by John Wick co-director David Leitch, the Deadpool sequel will bring back Ryan Reynolds as iconic antihero Wade Wilson, alongside returning characters Colossus (Stefan Kapicic), Negasonic Teenage Warhead (Brianna Hildebrand), and taxi driver Dopinder (Karan Soni).
 The film will also introduce mutants Cable and Domino to Deadpool’s live-action movie universe, with actors Josh Brolin and Zazie Beetz, respectively, cast in the roles.